The-Scripters-Guild/ForgeWiki/knowledge/scripting/guides-and-info/node-pin-has-too-many-connections-error.md

 The most direct way to fix the issue is to remove the duplicate connection:

-1. Locate the duplicate connection using the brightness method described above.
+1. Locate the duplicate connection using the connection brightness method described above.
-2. Disconnect the faulty pin.
+2. Disconnect the faulty connection.
-3. Reconnect the pin.
+3. Reconnect the connection.

 If simply disconnecting and reconnecting the pin does not work, you may need to delete the problematic nodes entirely and then recreate them and their connections.